dkleftogi/AmpliSolve/Execution_examples.md

 4. C_value is the normalization factor described in the manuscript.
 For ctDNA screening we recommend the value 0.002,but this depends strongly on the detection limit we want to achieve.

 5. coverage_cutoff is the minimum level of coverage (FW and BW) per position required for error estimation.
-If individual positions have less coverage are excluded from error estimation
+If individual positions have less coverage are excluded from error estimation.
+Default value is 100 for both strands.

 6. default_error is the sequencing platform default error.
-This parameter is used only when germline_dir==not_available in order to assign default error levels for all positions.
-If there are germline files available, this parameter is simply skipped.
+This parameter is used ONLY when germline_dir==not_available in order to assign default error levels for all positions.
+If there are germline files available, this parameter is simply skipped and the program generates position-specific error levels based on normals.

 7. output_dir is a DIR to store some intermediate results